Policies

 When an alert is raised by a member of the staff, associate or volunteer regarding a client, colleague or member of the public, a Director of More Positive Me CIC will:-

-• safeguard the rights of a Whistleblower,
+• safeguard the rights of a Whistle-blower,

-• take responsibility for making an initial decision with their member of
+• take responsibility for making an initial decision with their member of staff, associate or volunteer as to whether this incident falls within the Safeguarding policy.

-• If in doubt it should be included, a discussion with a Director must
+• If in doubt it should be included, a discussion with a Director must take place the same day to make a safeguarding decision,

-• make an incident report on the clients section on the database, store
+• make an incident report on the clients section on the database, store it in line with the Data Protection Policy, and follow the procedure above,

-• if there is any possibility that a crime has been committed, contact
+• if there is any possibility that a crime has been committed, contact the Police Safeguarding Team by phone Tel: 08456051166

-Take steps to ensure that any evidence is protected and is available for a MARAC referral/ meeting.
+• take steps to ensure that any evidence is protected and is available for a MARAC referral/ meeting.

-• ensure that the client that disclosed is kept informed of the 'progress' of
+• ensure that the client that disclosed is kept informed of the 'progress' of the alert and steps being taken.

 Please note: The Directors of More Positive Me C.I.C. and/or staff will usually be invited to attend the MARAC meeting.
 They may also make a request to attend.